The Tudor & Stuart Tour of Chester

 Yet there is good news for the Cappers, Pinners, Wyredrawers, Lynnen Drapers and Bricklayers Company.
 The king has just confirmed the guild with its own coat of arms.

-Meet Miles Mason (alias Tom Hudson), the son of a freeman bricklayer and carpenter's daughter.
+Meet Miles Mason, son of a Welsh brickman and grandson of a Dutch carver.
 He will be your guide.

 A stroll into the past

 Explore early modern Chester through the eyes of those who built some its most beautiful historic buildings and hear tales of dissolution, pestilence and civil war.

 Connect replica items and imagery with the real, everyday stories of Chester's citizens from all walks of life.